 - (1) Giving false information in connection with the application for a license. - (2) Incompetence of the licensee.

 (3) Willful violation of any provisions of this chapter or any rule or regulation pertaining to the making of service connections.
+Penalty, see § 51.999

 USE OF PUBLIC SERVICES